A spectrum-based shortcut method for topological systems

 In realization experiments, the adiabatic parameter is linearly modulated as $\phi=\omega t$ and thus $\delta$ and $\Delta$ cyclically oscillate and vary with $t$ as seen in Fig \ref{fig3}(a).
-Conventional shortcut methods, including shortcuts to adiabaticity, quasiadiabatic dynamics and so on, can not work in this model.
+Conventional shortcut methods, including shortcuts to adiabaticity, quasiadiabatic dynamics and so on, cannot work in this model.
 We now also apply our shortcut theory to find the optimal adiabatic path of this pumping process.
-Due to the half-filled Rice-Mele model, there are only non-adiabatic transitions between the upper branch and lower branch of energy spectra.
-Based on $E_{min}$ and $\Delta E$ that we chose as plotted in Fig.\ref{fig3}(c), the relevant parameter modulations are now modified by our shortcut method, as shown in Fig.\ref{fig3}(a,b).
-The fidelity vs evolution time with the linear modulation and our shortcut method are shown in Fig.\ref{fig3}(d) and the adjacent adiabatic coefficient $s'$ is shown in Fig.\ref{fig3}(e) in the same condition.
-Moreover, Fig.\ref{fig3}(f) that the fidelity as a function of $t_j/\Omega$ for the linear modulation and our shortcut method.
+Due to the half-filled Rice-Mele model, there are only non-adiabatic transitions between the upper branch and lower branch of energy spectrum.
+Based on $E_{min}$ and $\Delta E$ that we chose as plotted in Fig.\ref{fig3}(c), the relevant parameter modulations are now modified by SUSM, as shown in Fig.\ref{fig3}(a,b).
+The fidelity vs evolution time with the linear modulation and SUSM are shown in Fig.\ref{fig3}(d) and the adjacent adiabatic coefficient $s$ is shown in Fig.\ref{fig3}(e) in the same condition.
+Moreover, Fig.\ref{fig3}(f) that the fidelity as a function of $t_j/\Omega$ for the linear modulation and SUSM.
 The result of this case, which is similar to the case of the 1D NH SSH model, shows that our scheme can reduce the evolution time and enhance the robustness without increasing the experimental complexity.